Blize/particles-simulation/README.md

 Also intresting to see is how we handle the States.
 For that we have the [state.h](src/state.h) file.
 Via that we have globally access to our states and header files.

-For the Math behind the simulation have a look at the [Math.pdf](Math.md) file.
+For the Math behind the simulation have a look at the [Math](Math.pdf) file.

 ## Future improvements